What is Candle Making?

 Candle making is an exciting hobby to explore as it’s not only an art but a science as well.
-If you want to see if you’d enjoy this activity, you can start by using a beginner’s kit which comes with all the right ingredients and supplies necessary.
+If you want to see if you’d enjoy this activity, you can start by using a beginner’s kit with all the ingredients and supplies necessary.

-If you’d like to start from scratch, make sure you are aware of the different types of wicks and waxes that can be used to create a candle.
+If you’d like to start from scratch, make sure you know the different types of wicks and waxes that can be used to create a candle.

 Not all wicks or waxes work with every kind of candle.
 Although there are many guides available, candle-making is a process of trial and error to explore which ingredients are best suited for your candles.